hustcer/nu-to-npm/README.md

 ## FAQ

-1. Why is `Nushell` be published to `npm` even?
+1. Why is `Nushell` published to `npm` even?
 There's nothing JavaScript about Nushell (that I know of?), Isn't npm...for js packages?

     The direct cause of publishing `Nushell` to `npm` was from `Nushell`'s user feedback: "I'd like to run nu scripts in environments that only have access to npm for installing dependencies.".
-In fact, we have encountered many times such situation with network limitations too, and publish to `npm` is a good approach, especially for a container environment that doesn't have `winget` or `brew` installed.
+In fact, we have encountered many times such situation with network limitations too, and publishing to `npm` is a good approach, especially for a container environment that doesn't have `winget` or `brew` installed.

-    `npm` may be thought as typically for js packages, however, nowadays lots of binaries written by `rust` or `go` have been published to npm, such as `git-cliff`, `lefthook`, etc. they are all dev tools, and `nushell` is an engine that could power lots of develop involved scripts, and publish it to `npm` will make it easier to access especially for JS related projects, as they already have `npm` been installed.
+    `npm` may be thought as typically for js packages, however, nowadays lots of binaries written by `rust` or `go` have been published to npm, such as `git-cliff`, `lefthook`, etc. they are all dev tools, and `nushell` is an engine that could power lots of develop involved scripts, and publishing it to `npm` will make it easier to access especially for JS related projects, as they already have `npm` been installed.

 2. Will the npm version of `nu` I installed be bloated?

-    No. You can read that from the [base npm `package.json`](https://github.com/hustcer/nu-to-npm/blob/main/npm/app/package.json) and the [platform specific `package.json`](https://github.com/hustcer/nu-to-npm/blob/main/npm/package.json.tmpl), only the packages in `dependencies` will be installed, and the dependencies will be installed is **0**, for `optionalDependencies` that means `npm` will choose the exact one package according to your `os` and `cpu` arch.
+    No. You can read that from the [base npm `package.json`](https://github.com/hustcer/nu-to-npm/blob/main/npm/app/package.json) and the [platform specific `package.json`](https://github.com/hustcer/nu-to-npm/blob/main/npm/package.json.tmpl), only the packages in `dependencies` will be installed, and the number of dependencies to be installed is **0**, for `optionalDependencies` that means `npm` will choose the exact one package according to your `os` and `cpu` arch.
 For example, I'm using a mac with Intel cpu inside and `npm` will install only `@nushell/darwin-x64` for me and nothing else.
 See? `npm` choose the right package for me with just one command.

-3. Will the npm version of `nu` I installed has JS performance issue?
+3. Does the npm version of `nu` I installed have JS performance issues?

     Well, you can read that from the [source here](https://github.com/hustcer/nu-to-npm/blob/main/npm/app/src/index.ts).
 All node does is simply call the `nu` binary itself, and nothing more.